bens4lsu/theskinny-publish/Content/blog2/pandora.md

 <blockquote>Based on what you've told us so far, we're playing this track because it features mellow rock instrumentation, a subtle use of vocal harmony, mild rhythmic syncopation, acoustic sonority and major key tonality.</blockquote>

-<p>Of course, I have no idea what this means.
+Of course, I have no idea what this means.
 I probably know someone or other who could explain "mild rhythmic syncopation" or "acoustic sonority," but I won't remember to ask.
 The one thing that I need to tell it is that female vocalists are okay.
 I don't get any sings with female singers at all.

 Here's a five-song playlist of songs I never heard before this morning.
 I know that no one will actually follow up and try to listen to any of these, because I see such things, and I don't follow up and try to listen.</p>